How to Allow or Block Sites for Browse with Copilot in Microsoft Edge on Windows 11

 1. Open Microsoft Edge.

-2. Click the Settings and more (three dots) menu and select Settings.
+2. Click the Settings and more (three dots) menu and choose Settings.

-3. Select Copilot and AI on the left, then click Browse with Copilot.
+3. Select Copilot and AI from the left-hand menu, then click Browse with Copilot.

 4. Click Manage what URLs can or cannot be accessed by Browse with Copilot.